popova-mariia/tp/docs/DeveloperGuide.md

 **MSS**

 1. Nurse requests to edit a patient record
-2. Nurse provides the patient ID and specifies one or more fields to update (e.g., name, phone, address, gender, etc.).
+2. Nurse provides the patient index and specifies one or more fields to update (e.g., name, phone, address, gender, etc.).
-3. System validates the patient ID and each field to be updated.
+3. System validates the patient index and each field to be updated.
 4. System updates the patient record with the new information.
 5. System confirms the successful update.
 6. Use case ends.

 **Extensions**

 * 3a.
-Invalid patient ID provided
+Invalid patient index provided
     * 3a1.
-System informs Nurse that the patient ID is invalid or not found.
+System informs Nurse that the command is invalid or patient index is out of range.
     * 3a2.
-System requests a valid patient ID.
+System requests a valid patient index.
     * 3a3.
-Nurse provides a new ID.
+Nurse provides a new index.
-    * Steps 3a1–3a3 repeat until a valid patient ID is provided.
+    * Steps 3a1–3a3 repeat until a valid patient index is provided.
     * Use case resumes from step 3.

 * 3b.
 Invalid input for one or more fields
     * 3b1.
-System informs the Nurse of each invalid field and the corresponding format or constraint.
+System informs the Nurse that the command is invalid.
     * 3b2.
 System requests corrected values for the invalid fields.
     * 3b3.
 Nurse provides corrected input.
     * Steps 3b1–3b3 repeat until all inputs are valid.
     * Use case resumes from step 4.

-* 4a.
-No changes detected
+* 3c.
+No fields updated
-    * 4a1.
-If the new values are the same as the existing ones, System informs Nurse that no updates were made.
+    * 3c1.
+System informs Nurse that at least one field has to be edited.
+    * 3a2.
+System requests at least one field to be updated.
+    * 3a3.
+Nurse provides a new valid input.
+    * Steps 3a1–3a3 repeat until a valid input is provided.
-    * Use case ends.
+    * Use case resumes from step 3.

 **Use case 7: Clear all patient records**